 One More Thing: Practice Pitching at Home

-I’ll close with the advice I wish someone had given me before the 4 kg tent disaster: pitch every new tent at least twice in your backyard before the first trip.
+One last piece of advice, the kind worth having before any 4 kg tent disaster: pitch every new tent at least twice in your backyard before the first trip.
 Read the instructions on a sunny afternoon, not in the dark in a downpour on the side of a gravel trail.
 Find out which pole goes which way when you have time and patience.
 Locate the rainfly vents so you don’t seal yourself in and wake up swimming in condensation.

 Five minutes of preparation at home saves you an hour of misery on the road.